holistudio/CS50-Projects/Project3/README.md

   var csrftoken = Cookies.get('csrftoken');
 </script>
 ```
-Requests are then appended with csrf token in javascript:
+A CSRF token header is then added to requests when made:
 ```
 request.setRequestHeader("X-CSRFToken", csrftoken);
 ```
-Full documentation of how this works is in Django's documentation (https://docs.djangoproject.com/en/2.1/ref/csrf/#ajax
+Full documentation of how this works is in [Django's documentation](https://docs.djangoproject.com/en/2.1/ref/csrf/#ajax)

 Modals were used for the OrderItem form display.
-The w3schools modal reference was incredibly helpful: https://www.w3schools.com/howto/howto_css_modals.asp
+The w3schools modal reference was very helpful: https://www.w3schools.com/howto/howto_css_modals.asp